 On deck, the Spirit 72DH has a Bermudan sloop rig and is well equipped for performance cruising or occasional racing.
-Carbon mast and boom from Hall Spars and nitronic rod rigging complement electric Lewmar winches.
-A sail wardrobe from OneSails comprises a mainsail, self tacking jib and conventional jib, code zero, and an asymmetric spinnaker.
-The headsails are fitted to an electric furler below deck and the asymmetric is attached to a rotating padeye on the bow for short-handed sailing.
+Carbon mast and boom and nitronic rod rigging complement electric winches and a recyclable sail wardrobe.
+The headsails are fitted to an electric furler below deck and an asymmetric can be attached to a rotating padeye on the bow for short-handed sailing.

-The Sipo Mahogany and Lignia cockpit has seating for up to ten people around a central table with an integrated drinks fridge.
-As a charter yacht, the 72DH has deck storage for a range of watersports toys and an F-Rib tender.
+The cockpit has seating for up to ten people around a central table with an integrated drinks fridge.
+As a cruising yacht, the Spirit 72DH has deck storage for a range of watersports toys and a small tender.

-From the exterior, the 72DH has the appearance of Spirit’s standard deckhouse designs, but down below she offers a step change in Spirit interiors.
-The 72DH is the first Spirit deckhouse without a ‘mid-level’ seating and navigation area linking the cockpit and the main interior space.
+From the exterior, the 72DH has the appearance of Spirit’s standard deckhouse designs, but down below there are options for different interior layouts.
+The first 72DH has no ‘mid-level’ seating and navigation area linking the cockpit and the main interior space.
 Instead, the companionway steps lead straight down into the open plan galley.

 The raised coachroof with its 360 degree windows above the galley, as well as portholes on either side of the hull, provide extra light into the interior.
 This added light, coupled with the white finish on the interior timber panels, creates a bright and airy central space that is ideal for relaxing and entertaining.
 The Sipo Mahogany craftsmanship and exposed timber hull planks throughout the interior retain the warmth and elegance of Spirit’s style.

 The port side galley is well-equipped for private and charter guests, with an induction hob, dishwasher, fridge-freezer and microwave.
 Opposite the galley on the starboard side is a navigation area and chart table.